sheikhshafayat/sheikhshafayat.github.io/index.md

 Here are the three latest books that I am reading/just finished.
 I would be very grateful to receive book recommendations from anyone!
 - **Convenience Store Woman (Sayaka Murata):** A woman working at a convenience store for 18 years feels herself to be a part of it.
 A beautiful novela on societal expectation, womanhood and abnormality.
-- **Nexus (Yuval Noah Harari):** I enjoy Harari's writings — Sapiens being still one of my all time favorites.
-Nexus is a fascinating exploration on the nature of human collaboration and information networks (I am still in the beginning stage; so I might update this after finishing the book).
+- **Nexus (Yuval Noah Harari):** Very interesting read on the role of information technology in sustaining large scale human networks.
+I have yet to finish it; once I do, I might update this.
-- **Never Let Me Go (Kazuo Ishiguro):** I just started this book, of which I heard a lot from a lot of people.
-Would update this once I am done.
+- **Never Let Me Go (Kazuo Ishiguro):** Soothing, melancholic, yet dystopian.
+A touching exploration of love, memory, loss and meaning in life.